Experience Transat

 Table of Contents

-Tulum is a popular sun destination if you’re looking for a great spot to relax.
-Dotted with many hotels and all-inclusive resorts, it’s easy to surrender to the sun and sea gods and want to lie on the beach all day.
-However, the Yucatán Peninsula is filled with great adventures and here are six of our favourites.
+Tulum is a popular sunshine destination if you’re looking for a great place to relax.
+Dotted with hotels and all-inclusive resorts, it’s easy to give in to the sun and sea gods and just want to lie on the beach all day.
+But the Yucatán Peninsula is full of great adventures, and here are six of our favourites.

 Tulum